digitalocean/do-markdownit/README.md

 correct version of Node.js as specified in the `.nvmrc` file, and then install the dependencies following the lockfile by running `npm ci`.

+You can then start up the demo server by running `npm run dev`.
+This runs a barebones instance of Webpack with hot-reload enabled that provides a real-time input that renders to Markdown, using the plugins in this package as well as the SCSS styling.

 We have two key directories that contain plugins in this repository -- `modifiers` and `rules`.

 The `modifiers` directory contains plugins that modify the output of existing Markdown-It render